ballerina-platform/ballerina-dev-website/learn/guides/graphql-client-tool.md

 This generates a Ballerina client with remote operations corresponding to each GraphQL query/mutation in the GraphQL document (`.graphql document`).
 The generated sources gets written into the same directory from which the command is executed (i.e., the Ballerina package root directory).
 For more information, see [GraphQL to Ballerina](/learn/cli-documentation/graphql/#graphql-to-ballerina).

 The above command can be run from anywhere on the execution path.
-It is not mandatory to run it from within a Ballerina project.
+It is not mandatory to run it from within a Ballerina package.

 ### Sample usage of the generated client